-ETSU head football coach Carl Torbush announced on May 15, 2014 that former N.C.
-State head coach and 36-year veteran of college football Mike O’Cain will become the Buccaneers new offensive coordinator.
+ETSU head football coach Carl Torbush announced on May 15, 2014, that former N.C.
+State head coach and 39-year veteran of college football Mike O’Cain will become the Buccaneers new offensive coordinator.
+O'Cain enters his third season as the Bucs' offensive coordinator.

-O'Cain, who was the offensive coordinator and quarterbacks coach at James Madison this past season, spent the previous eight seasons as the quarterbacks coach at Virginia Tech under Frank Beamer.
+O'Cain, who was the offensive coordinator and quarterbacks coach at James Madison in 2013, spent the previous eight seasons as the quarterbacks coach at Virginia Tech under Frank Beamer.
 He was the head coach at N.C.
 State from 1993-2000.

 O'Cain began his coaching career as a graduate assistant at Clemson in 1977.
-He then coached the offensive backfield at The Citadel between 1978-80 before moving to Murray State where he was an assistant under Virginia Tech head coach Frank Beamer from 1981-84.
+He then coached the offensive backfield at The Citadel between 1978-80, before moving to Murray State where he was an assistant under future Virginia Tech head coach Frank Beamer from 1981-84.

 After notable wins verses No. 1 Florida State and Texas in 1998 and 1999, O'Cain became North Carolina's offensive coordinator and quarterbacks coach for one year.
 He then moved to Clemson to take the quarterbacks coach role until 2004.